ING to file 2021 Annual Report on Form 20-F

-ING will today file its Annual Report on Form 20-F for the year ended 31 December 2020 with the United States Securities and Exchange Commission (SEC).
-The 2020 Form 20-F will be available on the ING website, and can be downloaded from the SEC website (www.sec.gov) later today.
-Shareholders or holders of ADRs can also request a hard copy of ING’s audited financial statements, free of charge, at www.ing.com/publications.htm
+ING will today file its Annual Report on Form 20-F for the year ended 31 December 2021 with the United States Securities and Exchange Commission (SEC).
+The 2021 Form 20-F will be available on the ING website, and can be downloaded from the SEC website (sec.gov) later today.
+Shareholders or holders of ADRs can also request a hard copy of ING’s audited financial statements, free of charge, at www.ing.com/Investor-relations/Financial-performance/Annual-reports.htm.

 Note for editors